abijithpandath/portfolio/README.md

 ## WORK EXPERIENCE
 **Tata Consultancy Services**
 >**Assistant System Engineer Trainee (Jan 2022 – Jan 2023)**
-- Worked as a part of Customer Resource Management (CRM) team and spear headed data collection, data cleaing, data manipulation and data visualization to derive actionable insights
+- Worked under Customer Resource Management team in collecting, cleaning, and manipulating customer data, Improved data quality by 85%, enabling the creation of insightful data visualizations that identified 7 actionable trends for business development.
-- Closely worked with Product Owner, Business Analyst and Development team to understand commercial market and user requirements
+- Collaborated closely with Product Owner, Business Analyst, and Development Team, facilitating a 40% increase in clarity regarding commercial market and user requirements.
 - Implemented various Machine Learning Algorithms including regression and random forest to find customer satisfactory attributes and customer churn attributes
-- Condusted advanced  statistical analysis on large customer data sets to identify new product opportunities based on data, interpreting model outcomes and sharing insights to drive the direction
+- Performed advanced statistical analysis on customer datasets exceeding 35000 records, identified 7 potential new product opportunities based on data insights.
+Effectively communicated these findings to stakeholders, influencing product roadmap decisions.
 - Continuously learned both development tools and technologies used in the project as well as other development tools and technologies required for future development

 **Tech Mahindra Pvt Ltd**
 >**Associate Technical Support (Jan 2021 - Dec 2021)**
-- Provided comprehensive technical support to clients, resolving software and hardware issues promptly and seamlessly via phone, email and Chat Support
+- Delivered exceptional technical support to clients, resolving 45% of software and hardware issues within the first contact, exceeding client expectations.
+Utilized a multi-channel approach (phone, email, chat) to ensure 100% customer satisfaction
-- Functioned as a trusted advisor to clients, offering guidance on best practices for system maintenance, software updates, and security protocols to optimize performance and minimize vulnerabilities.
+- Acted as a trusted advisor, proactively educating clients on best practices for system maintenance, software updates, and security protocols.
+This resulted in a 30% reduction in support tickets related to preventable issues.
-- Maintained detailed documentation of support interactions, including issue descriptions, troubleshooting steps, and resolutions, to facilitate knowledge sharing and improved customer retention rate up to 30%.
+- Established a comprehensive knowledge base by documenting support interactions, including issue descriptions, troubleshooting steps, and resolutions.
+This facilitated knowledge sharing within the team, leading to improved first-call resolution rates and contributing up to a 50% customer retention rate.
 ## ADDITIONAL EXPERIENCE
 >**JPMorgan Chase & Co Agile Job Simulation on Forage**
 - Drafted eight user stories using Trello and prioritized them by estimating the relative level of effort required.